open/close all folders

 Played By: Edward Norton

-- The Ace: Danny is good at many things, including basketball and school.
+- The Ace: Derek is good at many things, including basketball and school.

 - The Atoner: After prison.

 - Ax-Crazy: He became increasingly violent after becoming a Nazi, culminating in the curb-stomping of those gangbangers.

 - Bald of Evil: During his D.O.C. days.

 - Beware the Nice Ones: Before his change into Neo Nazism and after his change from it, he's shown to be a Nice Guy.
 However don't mistake his change as weakness, as he personally kicks the shit out of Cameron for threatening to make Danny a Dark Messiah like him.

 - Curb-Stomp Battle: The harrowing opener, wherein Derek kills two guys who are trying to break into his truck, Disproportionate Retribution to the basketball game they lost earlier.
 He even literally curb-stomps one of them.

 - Dark Messiah: To the white gangs of Venice Beach.

 - Death Glare: When he's arrested, the grin on Derek's face will haunt your dreams.